-He watched as she picked up her overnight bag then walked out the door.
+He watched as she picked up her overnight bag and walked out the door.
 A part of him said she’d be back.
 After all, she’d done this before.
 But something deep in his gut told him that this time she meant it.
-Torie was walking out of his life and never coming back.
+Torie was walking out of his life and she was never coming back.

 Should he stop her?

-He was sad, no doubt about it, but the simple truth was he didn’t want to get married.
+He felt sad, guilty even, but the simple truth was he didn’t want to get married.
 He didn’t even want to live together.
 And if he didn’t want those things, then he couldn’t be in love with her.

 The whole thing felt surreal.
 Unsettling, in a way he couldn’t quite describe.